seasonedcc/composable-functions/README.md

 ### inputFromFormData

-Extracts a structured objecto from a `FormData`:
+Extracts a structured object from a `FormData`:
 ```tsx
 const formData = new FormData()
 formData.append('email', 'john@doe.com')